telamon/picochat/README.md

 At this point in time I honestly don't know if it will ever have a crypto-coin/token.
 And if it does it will most likely not be worth many dollars.

-The benefits of a **coinless blockchain** is that apps can be built ontop of it without having to suffer from transaction costs or denial-of-service due to market manipulation.
+The benefits of a **coinless blockchain** is that apps can be built ontop of it without having to suffer from transaction costs or denial-of-service due market manipulation.
-As long as the mining ritual is tightly coupled with the the primary function the chain's value will equal the value of your application.
+As long as the mining ritual is tightly coupled with the primary function the chain's value will always equal the value of your application.

-[The chain](https://github.com/telamon/picofeed) is written in JS, specifically targeting browsers.
+[The chain](https://github.com/telamon/picofeed) is entirely written in JS, specifically engineered to run in browsers.

-A **full node** runs on a low-end user device, now that.. is Decentralization.
+A **full node** runs on a low-end user device, now that...
+_is_ Decentralization.

 ## Start